toddywannalearn/imc_calc/README.md

-## Flutter Masterclass by Flutterando
+# IMC Calc

-Lesson: The creation of a simple IMC Calculator using Dart.
+This application implements an IMC Calculator using Dart.